Shoalsteed/I2PJavaSoftwareGuide/README.md

 When the I2P router starts up, and during normal operation, the tunnel build readiness indicator in the sidebar may indicate that I2P is "Rejecting Tunnels."
 This is normal behaviour.

+# Peer and Tunnel Summary

+**Exploratory tunnels:** Tunnels built by your router and used for communication with the floodfill peers, building new tunnels, and testing existing tunnels.

+**Client tunnels:** Tunnels built by your router for each client's use.

+**Participating tunnels:** Tunnels built by other routers through your router.
+The quantity may vary widely depending on network demand, your shared bandwidth, and amount of locally-generated traffic.
+The recommended method for limiting participating tunnels is to change your share percentage on the Bandwidth Configuration page.
+You may also limit the total number by setting router.maxParticipatingTunnels=nnn on the Advanced configuration page.

+**Share ratio:** The number of participating tunnels you route for others, divided by the total number of hops in all your exploratory and client tunnels.
+A number greater than 1.00 means you are contributing more tunnels to the network than you are using.

 ![img](https://user-images.githubusercontent.com/50714166/188688035-aed54954-d404-4d3e-a51e-942c22221b0f.png)